-All changes to these Council P&Ps shall be approved by the BoG before taking effect.
+All changes to these Council P&Ps shall be approved by the Council and by the BoG before taking effect.

 5.2 Conferences Development Board

 This Board is responsible for the strategic planning, technical scope, and growth of all ComSoc financially-sponsored conferences (defined as portfolio conferences).